emagiz/emdocs/referenceguide/ftp-simple-pattern-file-list-filter.md

+---
+id: ftp-simple-pattern-file-list-filter
+title: FTP simple pattern file list filter
-# FTP simple pattern file list filter
+sidebar_label: FTP simple pattern file list filter
+---
 #### FTP file filter that matches the name of the file against a simple ant-style pattern.
 FTP file filter that supports ant-style path expressions, which are less powerful but more readable than regular expressions.